Charles Tupper: Tupper becomes prime minister, 1895–1896

 John Thompson died suddenly in office in December 1894.
 Many observers expected the Governor General of Canada, Lord Aberdeen, to invite Tupper to return to Canada to become prime minister.
 However, Lord Aberdeen disliked Tupper and instead invited Mackenzie Bowell to replace Thompson as prime minister.
 The greatest challenge facing Bowell as prime minister was the Manitoba Schools Question.
 The Conservative Party was bitterly divided on how to handle the Manitoba Schools Question, and as a result, on January 4, 1896, seven cabinet ministers resigned, demanding the return of Tupper.
 As a result, Bowell and Aberdeen were forced to invite Tupper to join the 6th Canadian Ministry and on January 15 Tupper became Secretary of State for Canada, with the understanding that he would become prime minister following the dissolution of the 7th Canadian Parliament.

 Returning to Canada, Tupper was elected to the 7th Canadian Parliament as member for Cape Breton during a by-election held on February 4, 1896.
-At this point, Tupper was the de facto prime minister, though legally Bowell was still prime minister.
+At this point, Tupper succeeded George Foster as Leader of the Government in the House of Commons, though Bowell (a Senator) was still prime minister.
 Tupper's position on the Manitoba Schools Act was that French Catholics in Manitoba had been promised the right to separate state-funded French-language Catholic schools in the Manitoba Act of 1870.
 Thus, even though he personally opposed French-language Catholic schools in Manitoba, he believed that the government should stand by its promise and therefore oppose Dalton McCarthy's Manitoba Schools Act.
 He maintained this position even after the Manitoba Schools Act was upheld by the Judicial Committee of the Privy Council.

 In 1895, the Judicial Committee of the Privy Council ruled that the Canadian federal government could pass remedial legislation to overrule the Manitoba Schools Act (see Disallowance and reservation).
 Therefore, in February 1896 Tupper introduced this remedial legislation in the House of Commons.
 The bill was filibustered by a combination of extreme Protestants led by McCarthy and Liberals led by Wilfrid Laurier.
 This filibuster resulted in Tupper's abandoning the bill and asking for a dissolution.